BMGLab/bmglab.github.io/index.md

 # Highlights

 {% capture text %}
-We work with bla bla bla
+We work with all types of biological data.
+We aim to develop, test and share new bioinformatics algorithms.
 {%
   include link.html
   link="research"